open-mmlab/mmpretrain/docs/tutorials/pytorch2onnx.md

 - `--opset-version` : The opset version of ONNX.
 If not specified, it will be set to `11`.
 - `--dynamic-shape` : Determines whether to export ONNX with dynamic input shape.
 If not specified, it will be set to `False`.
 - `--show`: Determines whether to print the architecture of the exported model.
 If not specified, it will be set to `False`.
+- `--simplify`: Determines whether to simplify the exported ONNX model.
+If not specified, it will be set to `False`.
 - `--verify`: Determines whether to verify the correctness of an exported model.
 If not specified, it will be set to `False`.

 Example: